basisjs/articles/en-US/tutorial/part1/index.md

 });
 ```

 Here `event.sender` is an element on which the event occurred, ie the `<input>` in our case.
-The `<input>` has `value` property, so we read it to use it in the presentation.
+The `<input>` has `value` property, so we read it to use it in the view.
 For the view to re-calculate the value and to pass it further to the template, we call the `updateBind` method.

 It is not always necessary to explicitly re-calculate values for the template.
 If you change the values that are used to calculate the bindings, there are events that can be specified in the description of these events, and binding will be recalculated automatically when events happen.